 ArcelorMittal Orbit view

-The view of the Arcelor Mittal Orbit was getting even better and better and gigantic by every step I was taking towards it.
-The area had nice wooden finished seating and grippy turf to walk on.
-On the right hand side of me there is a nice restaurant named EastTwenty Bar and Kitchen and just opposite was the ticket counter for the entry to the Orbit.
-You will be surprised to know the price of an adult ticket to go at the top of the Arcelor Mittal Orbit.
-Behold the admission price to go to the top of the Orbit was staggering £ 12.50 per adult, Child 3-16 years £ 7.50 and the family ticket for 2 adults, 2 children was for £ 32.
+The view of the Arcelor Mittal Orbit was getting even better and better and gigantic with every step I was taking towards it.
+The area had nice wooden-finished seating and grippy turf to walk on.
+On the right-hand side of me, there is a nice restaurant named EastTwenty Bar and Kitchen and just opposite was the ticket counter for the entry to the Orbit.
+You will be surprised to know the price of an adult ticket to go to the top of the Arcelor Mittal Orbit.
+Behold the admission price to go to the top of the Orbit was a staggering £ 12.50 per adult, children 3-16 years £ 7.50 and the family ticket for 2 adults, and 2 children was £ 32 GBP.
 I was simply taken aback by the ticket price to have a look at the orbit.
-I went to Emirates Air Line London’s First Cable Car and I paid £ 3.50 and the orbit admission fees is sky high as the orbit itself.
-I took the decision not to go inside the orbit as I was running tight on budget.
-So, I walked around took some pictures and hangout there for another half an hour in the park.
+We went to Emirates Air Line London’s First Cable Car and paid £ 3.50 and the orbit admission fees are sky high as the orbit itself.
+The hard decision I made was not to go inside the orbit as I was running tight on budget.
+So, I walked around took some pictures and hang out there for another half an hour in the park.
 Below are the ticket prices for the Orbit Skyline views: